The gang of NY misfits Sun Voyager erupts with heavy, fuzzed out rock ‘n’ roll with no respect for rules.

 Tracks like “Too Much” and “God Is Dead” sound like the perfect soundtrack for the classic silent vampire film Nosferatu.
 With their eerie melodies accompanied by deafening shredding, these tunes provide chills and thrills as well as bone grinding metal.

-“We’ve never held back or been a reserved band, we put it all out there, we used to almost burn places down,” Francisco tells BTRtoday.
+“We’ve never held back or been a reserved band, we put it all out there, we used to almost burn places down,” Hammond tells BTRtoday.
 “I think our mantra on stage is, ‘let’s burn this fucker down’—we go out there and we’re never not drenched in sweat.”

 The group is gearing up to play King Pizza Fest, May 17-19 alongside label-mates/hardcore rockers such as The Mad Doctors and The Night Screams.
 This label is home to some of NYC’s most chaotic metal and rock ‘n’ roll bands and the night is sure to leave a burn, especially with Sun Voyager bringing the flames.